Malleable Coding with Fixed Reuse: Connections

 \section{Connections}

-An alternate method of further analyzing the rate--malleability region for fixed segment reuse is to make connections with solved problems in the literature.
-Here we connect our problem and the lossless source coding with coded side information problem \cite{AhlswedeK1975,Wyner1975b,MarcoE2008}.
-Source coding with coded side information problems provide achievable rate regions for fixed reuse malleability.
-We also discuss relations to a common information problem \cite{GacsK1973}.
-If $K = H(X)$ and $L = H(Y)$ are required, then the length of the common portion of the source code is less than or equal to $C(X;Y)$, the G\'{a}cs--K\"{o}rner common information.
+An alternate method of further analyzing the rate region for fixed reuse is to make connections with solved problems in the literature.
+A source coding problem intimately related to the G\'{a}cs--K\"{o}rner common information provides a partial converse.